w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 ...
 boolean traced = (traceOptions & FLAG_TRACED) == FLAG_TRACED
 ```

-### Bits behavior definition
-When the `trace-options` field is missing, flags are interpreted as unset.

 #### Traced Flag (00000001)
 When set, the least significant bit recommends the request should be traced.
 A caller who